adamjtaylor/tablet-classification/manuscript.md

 There have been relatively few comparisons of different classification methods for Raman spectroscopy data.
 Zheng et al. compared SVM, LDA and k-nearest neighbours (KNN) methods to classify renin hypertension from Raman data from serum [@doi:10.1016/j.saa.2019.02.063].
 They found that SVM and LDA performed similarly, and both outperformed the KNN algorithm.
 Partial least squares (PLS) and PLS discriminant analysis are also commonly used methods in characterizing tablets, however care is required depending on the data quantity and the pre-preprocessing performed  [@doi:10.1002/cem.2609].
-Qun et al. tested the classification of expired drugs using PLS-DA, SVM and KNN, and reported that SVM gave the strongest performance [@doi:10.1016/j.jpba.2014.01.027].
-F ransson et al tested the performance of multivariate methods including PLS, classical least squares (CLS) and multivariate curve resolution (MCR) for classification of pharmaceutical tablets [@doi:10.1002/cem.1330].
+Qun et al. tested the classification of expired drugs using PLS-DA, SVM and KNN, and reported that SVM gave the strongest performance [@doi:10.1016/j.jpba.2014.01.027]. ransson et al tested the performance of multivariate methods including PLS, classical least squares (CLS) and multivariate curve resolution (MCR) for classification of pharmaceutical tablets [@doi:10.1002/cem.1330].